No one wants fleas or ticks in or around their home or business.

 prevention of a flea infestation, not immediate control.

-Tick treatments typically consist of specialized yard services for your
+Outdoor tick control treatments typically consist of specialized yard services

 brown dog tick or the

 American dog tick.
-Both of these ticks multiply rapidly.
-The female of either variety may
+Both of these types of ticks multiply rapidly; the female of either variety

 American Dog Tick